-In 1998, community researchers began gathering information about cultural education programs offered in Lutsel K'e.
-Specific focus was on the success of organized cultural activities that would include elder(s), a language component, and/or an experience reflective of spiritual / cultural values.
+In 1998, community researchers began gathering information about cultural education or programs offered in Lutsel K'e.
+Specific focus was on the success of cultural programs organized cultural activities that would include elder(s), a language component, and/or an experience or in some way reflected spiritual / cultural values.